Two people holding hands

 Why Trauma Bonding Makes It Hard to Let Go

 One of the reasons trauma bonding makes it so hard to leave is because it affects your sense of reality.
-Narcissists are experts at creating cognitive dissonance—making you doubt your own thoughts, feelings, and memories.
+Narcissists are experts at creating cognitive dissonance (conflict between beliefs, ideas, and actions) —making you doubt your own thoughts, feelings, and memories.
 You may find yourself constantly second-guessing whether things are as bad as they seem.
 This confusion makes you feel powerless to leave, as you question if the abuse is really happening or if it’s just in your head.

 Imagine being told every day by your partner that you’re overreacting, that you’re too sensitive, or that no one else would ever love you.
 Over time, these words take root in your mind.
 Like Melissa, who spent years in a toxic relationship, you might start to believe these lies.
 When her partner would say cruel things to her, she felt worthless.
 But when he showed even the slightest bit of care, she clung to it, convincing herself that maybe, just maybe, things would get better.
 This emotional rollercoaster kept her stuck, unable to break free, because her sense of worth and reality had been manipulated.